Fall semester schedule

 TWU’s fall semester will begin as scheduled on August 24.

-The fall schedule for many of the Denton courses is available online.
+The fall schedule for courses is available online.
 Students should log into Web Advisor to see if their classes are planned for face-to-face, online or a hybrid of on-campus/online delivery.
 We recommend students check back for updates.
 Classroom assignments may change.
 TWU is prepared to return to online courses at any point in the semester if necessary, however.

 While some courses may be fully online, many others will incorporate online elements in a hybrid format.
 In some courses, students may attend on alternating days with the remainder of their instruction online.
 Other courses will have some elements online, including synchronous sessions and some in person.
 TWU also is prepared to transition wholly online if necessitated by the situation and in consultation with national and local health officials.

 Incoming students struggling with technology or language barriers should contact the Call Center for New Pioneers Needing Assistance.

 Now through Aug.
 20.

 - Tuesday, Wednesday or Thursday, 10 a.m.-noon and 5-7 p.m.